Procurement Glossary

 New: Agile development processes

 Agile Methods: The modern approach relies on agile development processes that focus on flexibility and speed.
 Through iterative working methods and interdisciplinary teams, development phases are parallelized and bottlenecks are minimized.
 Tools such as Scrum or Kanban enable continuous adaptation to market changes and customer feedback.
 Daily stand-ups, sprints and regular retrospectives are key innovations.
 Practical benefits can be seen in a reduction in development time of up to 40%, higher product quality through early testing and improved teamwork.
-This leads to a faster market launch and a considerable competitive advantage.
+This leads to a faster market launch and a significant competitive advantage.

 Practical example: Electronics industry